java-to-kotlin/kotlin-tdd-workshop/docs/03-architecture.md

 ## Testing the Controller locally during development

-We simulate the Pinsetter in software on the developer machine and communicate with the fake pinsetter over Unix pipes.
+We simulate the Pinsetter in software on the developer machine and communicate with the fake pinsetter over Unix named pipes.

 ```plantuml
 node MacBook {